plopez/kubernetes-formation/exercise-5-ingress/README.md

 ```

 Test the connectivity - what is the URL to connect on ?
-* On GKE, see the External IP
-* On OVHCLoud, see the NodePort of the Nginx ingress controller `kubectl get svc ingress-nginx-controller -n ingress-nginx`

 ## Deploy a second version of the application